r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## PAC
 The Privilege Attribute Certificate is a informations inside a TGT and contains among other things the SIDs of the groups that the user is a member of.

+## PKINIT
+A Kerberos extension that enables the usage of certificates to request tickets.

 ## Realm DB
 The central database for the Kerberos protocol.